 Remote consultations and prescribing

-You may be offered a phone or video consultation with your GP instead of visiting the surgery.
-Together with the General Pharmaceutical Council we’ve developed a guide for patients to help you make sure that any medicine, treatment or health advice you get online is safe and right for you.
+You may be offered a phone or video consultation with your GP instead of visiting the surgery. to help you make sure that any medicine, treatment or health advice you get online is safe and right for you.

 Whether you’re meeting your doctor face to face, online or on the phone, it’s important that you’re able to effectively communicate what matters most to you about your treatment.
 You must also be able to understand the information your doctor is giving you about your treatment and options.
 Doctors must continue to follow our guidance whatever the method of consultation.